materiahq/ngx-monaco-editor/README.md

 You can configure the default path used to load the monaco-editor library.

-It allows you to either change the localization of your local installed library or load the library from a remote resources.
+It allows you to either change the localization of your local installed library or load the library from a remote resource.

 Example **load monaco-editor from a CDN**:

-`Warning: in this case you don't need to install monaco-editor locally.`
+ > ⚠️ Warning: in this case you don't need to install monaco-editor and neither modify angular.json.

 ```typescript
 import { BrowserModule } from '@angular/platform-browser';